HYROX UK race maps 2026 indoor arena venue layout with running course Roxzone and workout stations

 Warning

-London events sell out within minutes of release.
-If you are targeting March or December London, set up ticket alerts before the on-sale date — not the day of.
+London ExCeL sells out within days of release.
+If you haven’t registered yet, set up ticket alerts now — not the week before the on-sale date.

-The official HYROX London 2026 venue map will be added here as soon as it is released by HYROX.
+The official HYROX London ExCeL 2026 venue map will be added here as soon as it is released during race week.

 💡